-Fosamax reviews of the standard drug for osteoporosis prevention and treatment.
+Fosamax reviews of the standard drug for osteoporosis prevention and treatment are weighed.

 Brittle bone disease is a silent condition and then, with great suddenness, it becomes very painful and disabling; by that I mean you don't know you have the problem until it's too late to do anything about it.

 And when it hits, many women in particularly, lose their independence.
 No longer can they get about easily; shopping becomes difficult, walking becomes painful and consultations with doctors of all ilks becomes an every day affair.